thesephist/monocle/README.md

 Nearly all the modules, except third-party data sources mentioned below, pull data out of disk from an installation of [Noct](https://github.com/thesephist/polyx#noct), my custom file storage and sync layer shared across many of my productivity tools.
 Each module depends on its data being stored at a specific path within the user's Noct directory root.
 You can usually find this path by reading the module's source code.
 Running `make index` will generally do the right thing here.

-For third-party data modules `tweet` and `ideaflow`, I need to pre-process the data into a JSON file, and then point these modules to those files.
+For third-party data modules `tweets`, `pocket`, and `ideaflow`, I need to pre-process the data into a JSON file, and then point these modules to those files.

 - For Tweets, I export my Tweets from Twitter using the archive / export feature, and save a JSON array of my Tweets with schema
 	```ts